 What does Medicare cover that TennCare doesn't?

-Almost nothing, TennCare for full-benefit duals is broader than Medicare alone.
-The narrow exceptions: (1) Medicare Part D drugs that TennCare formulary excludes for non-dual members are still covered through Part D for duals; (2) Medicare's national provider network may include providers who don't accept TennCare.
-In practice, full-benefit duals get the union of both benefits.
+Very little, because TennCare for full-benefit duals is broader than Medicare alone.
+The narrow exceptions: (1) Medicare Part D covers drugs for duals that the TennCare formulary may exclude for non-dual members; and (2) Medicare's national provider network may include providers who do not accept TennCare.
+In practice, full-benefit duals receive the combined benefits of both programs.

 What does TennCare cover that Medicare doesn't?

-Long-term custodial care (CHOICES); comprehensive adult dental; non-emergency medical transportation; integrated behavioral health; personal care services through HCBS; some hearing/vision benefits via MCO cost-effective alternatives; lower out-of-pocket on most cost-sharing.
-The single biggest gap TennCare fills is long-term care, which is also the most expensive category of eldercare.
+Long-term custodial care (CHOICES), comprehensive adult dental, non-emergency medical transportation, integrated behavioral health, personal care services through home and community based programs, limited adult vision benefits, and lower out-of-pocket costs on most cost-sharing.
+The largest gap TennCare fills is long-term care, which is also the most expensive category of eldercare.

 What's IRMAA and does it apply to me?

-IRMAA (Income-Related Monthly Adjustment Amount) is a high-income surcharge added to your Medicare Part B and Part D premiums.
-It applies if your modified adjusted gross income two years ago was above $109,000 single / $218,000 joint.
-The surcharge is on a sliding scale, with the highest tier (≥$500K single / ≥$750K joint) paying $689.90/month for Part B. If you're below those income thresholds, IRMAA doesn't apply.
-The IRMAA surcharge income brackets are inflation-adjusted each year and can be appealed if you've had a life-changing event (retirement, marriage, divorce, death of spouse, etc.).
+IRMAA (Income-Related Monthly Adjustment Amount) is a high-income surcharge added to Medicare Part B and Part D premiums.
+It applies if your modified adjusted gross income two years ago was above $109,000 for an individual / $218,000 for a joint filer.
+The surcharge follows a sliding scale, with the highest tier (at or above $500,000 for an individual / $750,000 for a joint filer) paying $689.90 per month for Part B. Below those thresholds, IRMAA does not apply.
+The brackets are inflation-adjusted each year and can be appealed after a life-changing event such as retirement, marriage, divorce, or the death of a spouse.

 Learn More